Renault Captur- Reliability and safety

 In this review

-- 1Renault Captur reviewThe new Renault Captur is all grown-up, with an improved interior, plenty of on-board tech and reassuring levels of safety.
+- 1Renault Captur reviewThe Renault Captur is a superb all-rounder, with an improved interior, plenty of on-board tech and reassuring levels of safety

-- 2Engines, performance and driveRenault’s new Captur comes with capable petrol, diesel and hybrid powertrains, but it��s best to avoid the underpowered 1.0-litre engine.
+- 2Engines, performance and driveRenault’s new Captur comes with capable petrol and hybrid powertrains, but it��s best to avoid the underpowered 1.0-litre engine

-- 3MPG, CO2 and running costsThe Captur is cheap to buy, but beware of mounting running costs with the most powerful petrol models.
+- 3MPG, CO2 and running costsThe Captur is relatively cheap to buy, and is offered with a choice of efficient hybrid powertrains

-- 4Interior, design and technologyThe materials used in the Captur are a real highlight - it feels more grown up and of a higher quality than its predecessor.
+- 4Interior, design and technologyThe materials used in the Captur are a real highlight - it feels more grown up and of a higher quality than its predecessor

-- 5Practicality, comfort and boot spaceThe bigger Renault Captur offers good levels of practicality and includes clever touches to make the most of its interior space.
+- 5Practicality, comfort and boot spaceThe bigger Renault Captur offers good levels of practicality and includes clever touches to make the most of its interior space